Signs and symptoms of pancreatic cancer

 Indigestion

-Indigestion causes a painful, burning feeling in your chest.
+Indigestion causes a painful, burning feeling in your chest, upper tummy or throat.
 It can also leave a bitter, unpleasant taste in your mouth.

-Indigestion can be a symptom of pancreatic cancer, but it can also be a symptom of more common problems and not due to pancreatic cancer.
+Indigestion can be a symptom of pancreatic cancer, but it can also be a symptom of more common problems.
 Speak to your GP if you get indigestion a lot, especially if you have any of the other symptoms here.

 Tummy pain or back pain